-After the terrible flooding in Belgium last summer - causing 41 fatalities - Steven and his fellow researchers set to work on an attribution study.
+After the terrible flooding in Belgium in the summer of 2021 - causing 41 fatalities - Steven and his fellow researchers set to work on an attribution study.
 “In the case of such an extreme weather occurrence, everyone wonders: how exceptional was this occurrence and what was the role of climate change?
 An attribution study can answer these questions.
 We used observations and model details as a basis.”

 We ended up with two conclusions.
 The first sounds reassuring.
 Steven: “The quantities of rain that we registered in those days were unprecedented in Belgium.
 It was so exceptional, that it is really difficult to say just how extreme, as we were unable to compare with any other similar situation.”

 When it comes to the question whether there is more likelihood of such extreme quantities of rain, the study establishes that the possibility does increase, but exactly to what extent is hard to define.
 Steven: “By taking into account a temperature rise of 1.2 °C compared to the period 1850-1900 the study concludes that the risk of such extreme rain in the study domain has increased by a factor of 1.2 to 9.
-That means that extreme rainfall, such as we saw last summer, has become more likely due to climate change.
+That means that extreme rainfall, such as we saw in the summer of 2021, has become more likely due to climate change.
 This study also revealed our need for more research into small-scale climate simulations.”

 Steven Caluwaerts is a climatologist at the faculty of Sciences (department of Physics and Astronomy).
 He combines this with a part-time job as a researcher at the KMI.
 In doing so he is realising his childhood dream.
 “Right from a young age I was fascinated by the weather, I even had my own rain gauge in the garden.
 I recorded my daily observations in a notebook.
 The passion remained, and I am fortunate that I have been able to make it my profession.”